algolia/instantsearch/docgen/src/guides/angular-integration.md

 `appId`, `apiKey` and `indexName` are mandatory.
 Those values are credentials of your application in Algolia.
 They can be found in your [Algolia dashboard](https://www.algolia.com/api-keys).

 You can see the code example above we are importing the ES6 module build of the InstantSearch.js library.
-This will reduce a lot the final build size of your application (this is known as [tree shaking](https://webpack.js.org/guides/tree-shaking/) in the JavaScript world).
+This will reduce the final build size of your application a lotc (this is known as [tree shaking](https://webpack.js.org/guides/tree-shaking/) in the JavaScript world).

 Don't forget to register your service into the providers of your `src/app.modules.ts` file to be able to inject it into your next components. [(Official Angular documentation)](https://angular.io/tutorial/toh-pt4#inject-the-heroservice).